NREL/openstudio-common-measures-gem/lib/measures/envelope_and_internal_load_breakdown/README.md

 ![Heat Gains By Month Detailed - a](./docs/htg_gain_detailed_a.png?raw=true)

-*Each sub-surface and surface with an outdoor or ground boundary boundary condition is listed.
+*Each sub-surface and surface with an outdoor or ground boundary condition is listed.
 At the end of the surface type a row subtotals the heat gains by outdoor walls, outdoor roofs, and ground boundary surfaces.*
 ![Heat Gains By Month Detailed - b](./docs/htg_gain_detailed_b.png?raw=true)

 #### Heat Losses By Month Detailed